imagined in cambridge!

 Eligibility criteria:

-• Must fill out the application by deadline of April 16
+- Must fill out the application by deadline

 About

 As a funder of Cambridge nonprofits for more than a century, we are deeply rooted in the community—yet we are confident there are local ideas we don’t know about.
 We created the Imagined in Cambridge!
 Social Innovation Award in 2019 to uncover emerging innovators working to solve some of our most intractable social problems.
 Through this annual Award cycle, the Foundation and its Award judges seek out innovators with creative, light-touch ideas that inspire new models for improving the quality of life for people in Cambridge—and hopefully the broader world.
-To date, the Foundation has awarded funds to 20 exceptional social innovators in our community.
+To date, the Foundation has awarded funds to 25 exceptional social innovators in our community.
+The next award application will open in Spring 2025.
 If you’re a Cambridge-based social entrepreneur, please explore below local opportunities for support, both within the Foundation and beyond.

 Microgrants